-10 Reasons Why Midea Infiniwash Range of Washing Machines Is Best for You This Rainy Season
+10 Reasons Why Midea Infiniwash Range of Washing Machines is Best for You This Rainy Season

 Washing machines have watertight, airtight doors that are perfect breeding ground for bacteria that not only make your clothes smell bad but can also make you very sick.
 This is especially true during rainy season.
 Midea washing machines have an Anti-Bacterial Gasket, to ensure it is always clean and free of mould to give you a truly hygienic washing experience.

 This drum features multiple pores and 2196 spray holes to ensure that your clothes are scrubbed and cleaned with care.
+The spray holes keep the water spraying evenly through your load to give you stain-free clothes, consistently.
 Its convex shape helps in minimizing friction so that your clothes remain soft and fresh as they’re meant to be.

 MideaCare

-For any information regarding our products and services, you can call us at the Midea care number or write to us at the contact details shared below.
+For any information regarding our products and services, you can call us at the Midea care number 18004193333 or write to us at mideacare@carriermidea.com.
 MideaCare services are available in over 300 cities across India to ensure a hassle-free delivery at your doorstep.

 Midea Washing Machines are available on Flipkart.
 Flipkart is also running a limited period exchange offer, where consumers can save big money on their purchases.